 Most cases will be prosecuted by the Florida Attorney General's office, but there are several federal protections that may be available to you.
 To learn more about federal consumer protection laws, contact the following agencies:

-Get a Free Evaluation of Your Pyramid / Ponzi Scheme Charges
+Discuss Your Pyramid / Ponzi Scheme Charges with a Lawyer

-If you or your company are being investigated for, or have been arrested on, white collar crimes or pyramid/Ponzi scheme-related charges, it is important to seek the legal advice of an experienced Florida attorney.
-Depending on the agencies involved, white collar crime may be considered a federal offense.
-Get a handle on your case with a free legal evaluation from a Florida criminal defense attorney.
+While Florida has pyramid and Ponzi scheme laws, it's possible that you may also be charged under federal law.
+If you or your company are being investigated for, or have been arrested for, white collar crimes or pyramid/Ponzi scheme-related charges, it's important to seek the legal advice of an experienced white collar crimes lawyer in Florida.

 Contact a qualified attorney.